jerrymaaan/CSVthis/README.md

 using a formula as described above you can write your own script for handling data.
 To write your own python script create a new python file in /lib/personal_scripts.
-The script name has to be the same as how you named it in the config.json.
+The script name has to be the same as how you mentioned it in the config.json.
 The file itself has to contain a function with the same name as the file and exactly one parameter.
 This parameter contains a pandas dataframe with the data from your CSV file.
 After your calculation the function must return a column of a dataframe with the same length as the original dataframe.
-See in app.py function calc_data() to understand how your return value is handled.
+Take a look at /lib/personal_scripts/test_script.py as an example.
+To understand how your return value is handled take a look at calc_data() in main_window.py.

 ## How to use CSVthis GUI
 1. First choose a file to analyse in the top left corner.